Displayr/rhtmlLabeledScatter/docs/internal_notes_widget_code_flow.md

 * set snapshot-test class to not ready
 * drawDimensionMarkers
-  * Q: what causes this to throw
+  * this throws if the axis renders out of bounds
 * drawLegend
   * Q: what causes this to throw
 * drawLabsAndPlot